striving forstrength

 Growth slows without use

-Myostatin is one of the proteins involved in this system and its job is to inhibit muscle growth, or act as a “brake” to keep growth in check.
-Myostatin is in everyone’s body, primarily found in the skeletal muscles that enable voluntary movement, and though it is not a cause of neuromuscular diseases like SMA, scientists are studying whether targeting myostatin can help address progressive muscle weakness.
+Myostatin is naturally occurring protein involved in this system of checks and balances.
+Its job is to inhibit muscle growth, or act as a “brake” to keep growth in check.
+Myostatin is in everyone’s body, primarily found in the skeletal muscles that enable voluntary movement.
+Though it is not a cause of neuromuscular diseases like SMA, scientists are studying whether treatments targeting myostatin can help address progressive muscle weakness.

 IS TARGETING MYOSTATIN A POTENTIAL APPROACH TO ADDRESSING UNMET NEEDS IN SMA?